Gluten-Free Crab Cakes

 Ingredient Notes

-• Lump crab meat – Look for refrigerated lump crab meat (not canned) for the best flavor and texture.
+• Lump Crab Meat –Look for refrigerated lump crab meat for the best flavor and texture.
 It should be sweet, flaky, and packed in water or its own juices.
-I got mine at Sam’s Club.
+I was able to find reasonably priced gluten-free crab meat at Sam’s Club!

-• Mayonnaise – Helps bind the cakes.
-Full-fat is best here.
-You won’t taste it once it’s cooked, promise.
+• Mayonnaise –Helps bind the cakes.
+Full-fat works best.
+You won’t taste it once they’re cooked.

-• Worcestershire sauce – Be sure yours is labeled gluten-free—Lea & Perrins is gluten-free in the U.S.
+• Worcestershire Sauce – Make sure yours is labeled gluten-free.
+Lea & Perrins is gluten-free in the U.S.

-• Avocado oil – Has a high smoke point and neutral flavor, making it ideal for pan-frying.
-You can use other neutral, high-heat oils like canola oil or vegetable oil instead.
+• Avocado Oil – High smoke point and neutral flavor, which makes it ideal for pan-frying.
+Canola or vegetable oil work too.

 How to Make Gluten-Free Crab Cakes